Ivenyang/cocos-docs/manual/studio/cocos-code-ide/changelog/en.md

     [NEW] Code Auto-complete feature enhancement
-    [NEW] Use more CPU to build/publish android runtime [NEW] Support ignoring some files and directories to upload when debug [NEW] Give resolution when debug failed
+    [NEW] Use more CPU to build/publish android runtime [NEW] Support ignoring some files and directories to upload when debug [NEW] Give solutions when debug failed
     [NEW] JS: Support displaying value of variable in callstacks [NEW] Publish Android apk with debug.keystore
     [NEW] JS Runtime bind more C++ interface to script